 Did you get into drawing and art through skating?

 I liked drawing as a kid, but I wasn’t super good at it or anything.
 It really clicked once I found skateboarding and started looking at Thrasher.
 It’s weird because I’ve got no attraction to art outside of skateboarding.

-What were some of you inspirations?
+What were some of your inspirations?

-Oddly enough, the packaging for GI Joe figures and like, pinball machines—there’s a line work to those, the colors, how bold things are.
+Oddly enough, the packaging for GI Joe figures and like, pinball machines—there’s a line work to those, the colours, how bold things are.
 I didn’t go to school for art, the places that I drew inspiration from were real things.
 With that said, once I found skateboard art, that sparked me to draw more.
 I called back to all these things that I really did like and paid a ton of attention to as a kid.
 And then mash that up with Pushead, Cliver, McKee, all those dudes…it all just made sense.

 Tell me about your gig with Nabisco.